fmoraes87/advent_of_code_zig/README.md

 # Advent of Code - Learning Zig

 This project is dedicated to solving the Advent of Code challenges while learning the Zig programming language.
 Each directory represents a day of the challenge, with the corresponding Zig code stored in a `.zig` file.
-It's represent my own learning path.
+It represents my learning path.

 ## Project Structure